 Casey preached, “if you really want to make something happen, you’ll find the time to make it happen.”

 At the end, women reflected about how there is always work to be done and how that fact should be motivation enough to keep doing more.
-If you’re interested in getting involved like their facebook page
+If you’re interested in getting involved like their facebook page for more information.

 Thalia Garcia is a junior majoring in Software Engineering.
 She’s from Miami and wants to eventually start her own software business or work in animation!
 She loves pastelitos and café con leche.